Why is 40% of the population suffering from toxic buildup which isn’t allowing them to digest food properly?

-MTHFR or Methylenetetrahydrofolate Reductase is an enzyme which converts folic acid into methyl-folate (5MTHFR).
-(1) Methyl-folate is the primary form of folate in our blood and is an important part of the body’s detoxification process doing so through a process called Methylation.
+MTHFR or Methylenetetrahydrofolate Reductase is a gene which produces an enzyme known as MTHFR.
+This enzyme is needed for converting certain nutrients, such as Folate into a useable form.
 Folate has a role in almost every part of our bodies: supports blood cell production, helps us think logically, rids the body of certain compounds, supports the immune system, supports the protection of DNA, supports energy production, and most importantly supports methylation.
 Do you need additional Folate supplementation?
 Click here.

 · Leaky Gut

 4 out of every 10 people are being affected by this gene mutation and toxins are everywhere.
 Common toxins include: folic acid, processed foods, household chemicals such as glass cleaner and bleach, pesticides, and heavy metals.
 40% of people who encounter these toxins have negative reactions to their bodies.
 (3)